 “I respect the fact that you’ve chosen to have children, I respect the fact that you’ve chosen to put that above how our friendship used to work.
 I respect the fact that you no longer want the career that we both planned because you have children…how can it not come back?”

 In this episode we talk about:

 - What it takes to ‘qualify’ as an adult.
 Is it your job?
 Having kids?
 We discuss!

 - How not having kids can be a choice, not just a circumstance, despite what many people assume.

 - How choosing not to have kids often puts you under scrutiny, and is commonly met with judgement and misunderstanding.

 - The interesting dynamics that can occur in our friendships and relationships when kids come into the picture.

 - How the needs of child-free people can often end up coming after the needs of those with children, and how to navigate that with grace and understanding.

-- The importance of keeping the dialogue open and continuing to listen, learn and respect each other’s choices.
+- The importance of keeping the dialogue open and continuing to listen, learn, respect each other’s choices.

 Plus, we talk about…The fact that having or not having children is an intensely personal journey that will be different for absolutely everyone.
 There is no right or wrong way.